johnpancoast/vagrant-base-box/README.md

 -------
 *This package uses vagrant.
 Not sure what that is?
 Go [here](https://vagrantup.com/).*

-* `mv vagrant/data/config/common.yml-dist vagrant/data/config/common.yml`.
+* `mv data/config/common.yml-dist data/config/common.yml`.
-* Edit `vagrant/data/config/common.yml` to your liking.
+* Edit `data/config/common.yml` to your liking.
-* Add your dotfiles to `vagrant/data/dot/` if needed.
+* Add your dotfiles to `data/dot/` if needed.
-* `cd vagrant/`
 * `vagrant up`